AratoAi/mcpmock/README.md

 ## 🌟 What is MCPMock?

+MCPMock is a full-featured Model Context Protocol (MCP) mock server used for developing, testing, and debugging MCP clients and AI agents.
+It provides mock MCP tools, mock responses, and dynamic tool simulations for developers building LLM-based applications, agent frameworks, or MCP integrations.

-MCPMock is a production-ready mock server that helps you:
+MCPMock helps you:
 - **Test AI integrations** without depending on real services
 - **Develop MCP clients** with realistic mock responses
 - **Create dynamic mock tools** with templates, sequences, and functions